How to install and use

 the goliac.yaml configuration file

-To make Goliac working you can configure the /goliac.yaml
+To make Goliac working you can configure the /goliac.yaml file

 admin_team: goliac-admin # the name of the team (in the `/teams` directory ) that can admin this repository